gramos/how-we-built-our-own-heroku-using-cloud-foundry/one/01_slide.md

 !SLIDE

+.notes Hello everybody, we are happy for giving this talk for the Belarus Ruby on rails user group, we will cover the main concepts of cloud foundry and how you can do to install it and start hacking on it.

 How we built our own heroku using Clound Foundry
 ================================================
 Belarus Ruby on Rails User Group Meetup

 ![cloud foundry](cloudfoundrylogo.jpg)

+.notes My name is Gastón Ramos, I'm from Santa Fe, Argentina I work in Altoros
+I've using Ruby since 2006.
+and I've done some contributions on projects such as Rails, Debian, Rubinius and Cloud Foundry

 !SLIDE
 Who are we?